kuniyoshi/matomail/README.md

 # matomail

-`matomail` は 「纏める」を "tail" します。
+`matomail` combines "matome" (Japanese for "gather/collect") with "tail".

-* 纏める: gather, collect
+* matome (纏める): to gather, collect, or summarize

 # USAGE